Lovely 2bd/1bd Flat on quiet Lexington St.

-Great upper flat on the sought after and quiet Lexington Street in the Mission near Valencia St., boutiques, BART Station, and cheap eats!
+Great bottom flat on the sought after and quiet Lexington Street in the Mission near Valencia St., boutiques, BART Station, and cheap eats!

-This is a 2 bedroom, office (app.
-7’x7′) with a close area, 1 bath and hardwood floors and carpeting within a spacious upper floor of a two flat building.
+This is a 2 bedroom, 1 bath vinyl and carpeting within a spacious lower floor of a two flat building.

-Large kitchen area with a gas top stove, fridge, pantry and new wooden stairway to the small shared backyards.
-Additional sun room can be used as storage room.
+Large kitchen area with a gas top stove, fridge, and plenty of cabinet space.
+This unit has access to the small shared backyards.

 Walk outside your house to find great cafes’, fine restaurants, boutiques and great eats!
 A short 4 block walk to the 24th St. BART station and MUNI at every location!